tridentinterview/TridentTests/README.txt

 			 : Chrome Browser Version : above  70
 			 : FireFox Browser Version: above  60

-  I have created this project in maven. so need to install the plugins manually.
+  I have created this project in maven. so no need to install the plugins manually.
 I have added the dependencies according to the project needs in the pom.xml file.
 Dependencies Added in to that project :
    - Selenium WebDriver
    - ChromeDriver